jungho/k8s-bootcamp/storage/README.md

 Other approaches to address this issue without using initContainers are:

-- Using [mountOptions](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#mount-options), however, this is not supported by all volume types and it is not supported on Azure prior to version 1.8.5 of Kubernetes which as of now is only available through ACS Engine.
+- Using [mountOptions](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#mount-options), however, this is not supported by all volume types.
+If using azureFile or azureDisk, this is the way to go.
+You can set the mount options in the StorageClass.
+See [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv#mount-options) for default mountOptions by K8S version.
 - Using [pod.spec.securityContext.fsGroup](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).
 This changes the owning GID of the volume to the GID set in fsGroup.
 Again, not supported by all volume types.
 - Using [pod.spec.securityContext.supplementalGroups](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#users-and-groups).
 Enables you to specify additional linux supplementary groups for the process at runtime.
 Again, not supported by all volume types.